 In this verse, we are highlighting the type of guidance we want.
 We want to be guided to the path that previous pious people have travelled on.
 This makes it easy for us to tread such a path.
 The reason we ask guidance on this path is because this journey is very difficult.
 There are many enemies who are waiting to attack us on this path.
 However this path can be achieved by loving the Prophets, keeping company of the people of truth, and becoming those who practise Ihsan.

 (Verse 7) Not of those on who earned Your anger, nor of those who went astray.

-We have asked for the path of the Prophets.
-For us that is the middle path between Ifrat (excess) and Tafrit (neglect).
+We have asked for the path of the Prophets; the middle path and not the path of extremism; Ifrat (excess) and Tafrit (neglect).
 These are the two extremes which are being mentioned here.
 The first are those ‘who earned your anger.’
 Imam Tabari reports with many chains that this refers to the Jews.

 The other extreme which refers to ‘those who went astray’ refers to Christians.

-May the Fatiha heal our hearts and open our hearts to the divine presence.
+May the Fatiha heal our hearts and open our hearts to the divine presence, Ameen.